Skip to main content

 });

 Let's describe the changes a bit more in detail.
-We hope that in the end, you will agree that this structure makes the actor more readable and manageable.
+We hope that in the end, you will agree that this structure makes the crawler more readable and manageable.

 Splitting your code into multiple files